TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you have any question please reach out to me on Twitter @TheTrain24
+If you have any question please reach out to me on Twitter @TheTrain24 or join the GP2040-CE Discord server https://discord.gg/k2pxhke7q8